Jean Symes

-Jean Symes (born 13 November 1986 in Johannesburg) is a South African left-handed batsman and part-time slow left arm bowler who plays for Gauteng and Scotland.
-After matriculating at St. John's College (Houghton), he represented his country at under 19 level.
+Jean Symes (born 13 November 1986 in Johannesburg) is a South African former cricketer who played for Gauteng and Scotland.

+After matriculating at St. John's College (Houghton), he represented his country at the under-19 level.

 Symes was a member of the Gauteng side which won the 2006–07 SAA Provincial Challenge.
 He was the leading run scorer in the competition after the home and away season with 847 runs at 70.58.
 In the final he added to that tally with a second innings score of 93 to help his side to a 95 run victory.

 Earlier in the season he made an impressive run a ball 193 against Free State at Goodyear Park.